-- " the CRA and varying provincial tax agencies - " the U.S. Internal Revenue Service and varying state and local tax agencies - " the Hungarian Tax Authorities - " the Luxembourg Tax Authorities.
+- " the Canada Revenue Agency (CRA) and varying provincial tax agencies

+- " the U.S. Internal Revenue Service and varying state and local tax agencies

+- " the Hungarian Tax Authorities

+- " the Luxembourg Tax Authorities

+- " the Bermuda Tax Authorities.

 We cannot be certain that these agencies will agree with how we calculate our taxable income, or guarantee that the agencies will not make changes to their administrative practices that have an adverse effect on us or our shareholders.